iconify/website/docs/api/config.md

 This example assumes that `[url]/assets/bundle.min.js` is a bundle that contains all components that use icons and Iconify component.

-Similar example for SVG framework:
+Similar example for the SVG framework:

 ```html
 <head>